srodgersw/cs_101/intro.Rmd

     - Applications range from Traffic Management to Biomedical Research
         - *Bonus: What popular book written in the 90's was a warning against un-hindered biomedical research and application?*

-# Where do programmers fit in?
+# Where do Computer Programmers fit in?

 - Computer Programmers are the translators between the machine and the man.
 - Being able to understand what a person wants a computer to do and understanding what a computer can do are very important concepts.